zhill/enterprise-docs/content/docs/using/cli_usage/subscriptions/_index.md

 ### Webhook Configuration

-Webhooks are configured in the Anchore Engine configuration file `config.yaml` In the sample configuration file webhooks are disabled (commented) out.
+Webhooks are configured in the Anchore Enterprise configuration file `config.yaml` In the sample configuration file webhooks are disabled (commented) out.

 ```
 webhooks: